 Contractors have a hard time when trying to figure out the best nail gun when it comes to pin nail guns and brad nail guns.
 Brad nails can be used for finishing but they use larger nails of 18- gauge.
 An 18-gauge nail may be relatively small in some works.
 However, it is still bigger than pin nails.
-They have a greater holding power when compared to pin nail guns.
+They have a greater holding power when compared to pin-nail guns.

-You can use a brad nail gun for any woodwork that needs 15-gauge to 16-gauge nail.
+You can use a brad nail gun for any woodwork that needs 15-gauge to 16-gauge nails.
 This includes crown molding, baseboards, and trim work.
 A brad nail gun is a good choice for a contractor who wants to finish a job.

 Roofing Nail Gun